Original Oil on Panel - 2-7/8 x 8 inches

 Eventually, this little diving duck swam out of the reeds on the far side.
 It probably had taken cover long ago, when it first saw me.
 Surprisingly, it swam out into the open, sipped water, preened, snoozed and after a while began diving for critters.
 It caught at least one.
 There were legs hanging out of its beak.
 Grasshopper?
 Nice.
-At one point, it swam by the monster-sized wasp nest that hangs over the water.
+At one point, it swam by the monster-sized wasp nest that hung over the water.
 Yikes.
 I wouldn’t have.
 Didn’t seem to matter though.
 More than anything, it was keeping an eye on me, sitting in my chair.
 I know that from looking at all of my photographs.
-For the merganser, maybe it experienced its first human sighting ever.
+For the merganser, maybe it had just experienced its first human sighting ever.
 You never know.

 My first encounter with a juvenile Hooded Merganser, September 8, 2019.